openshift/training/beta-2-setup.md

         }
     }

-Go into the training folder:

-    cd ~/training/beta2

-There is an installation script that will set up the router for us, provided we feed it the correct arguments.
-Let's run this script now, and be sure to substitute the correct domain name for your master:

-    chmod 755 install-router.sh
-    OPENSHIFT_CA_DATA=$(</var/lib/openshift/openshift.local.certificates/master/root.crt) ./install-router.sh mainrouter https://ose3-master.example.com:8443
+OpenShift's "experimental" command set enables you to install the router automatically.
+Try running it with no options and you should see the note that a router is needed:

+    openshift ex router
+    F0223 11:50:57.985423    2610 router.go:143] Router "router" does not exist
+    (no service).
+Pass --create to install.

+So, go ahead and do what it says:

+    openshift ex router --create
+    F0223 11:51:19.350154    2617 router.go:148] You must specify a .kubeconfig
+    file path containing credentials for connecting the router to the master with --credentials

+Just about every form of communication with OpenShift components is secured by SSL and uses various certificates and authentication methods.
+Just like how we previously edited our `bash` configuration to point to our authentication configuration, we need to tell the router installer about it, too.
+We also need to specify the router image, since currently the experimental tooling points to upstream/origin:

+    openshift ex router --create --credentials=$KUBECONFIG \
+    --images="registry.access.redhat.com/openshift3_beta/ose-haproxy-router:v0.3.2"

+**Note: if you failed to correctly edit your `.bash_profile` and source it, this will probably do something unexpected.**

+If this works, you'll see some output:

+    router
+    router

+Let's check the pods with the following:

+    osc get pods | awk '{print $1"\t"$3"\t"$5"\t"$7"\n"}' | column -t

-If this works, in the output of `osc get pods` you should see the pod status change to "running" after a few moments (it may take up to a few minutes):
+In the output, you should see the router pod status change to "running" after a few moments (it may take up to a few minutes):

-    osc get pods
-    POD        IP       CONTAINER(S)                     IMAGE(S)                           HOST                                   LABELS STATUS mainrouter 10.1.0.3 ose-haproxy-router-mainrouter    openshift3_beta/ose-haproxy-router ose3-master.example.com/192.168.133.2  <none> Running
+    POD                   CONTAINER(S)  HOST                                   STATUS
+    deploy-router-1f99mb  deployment    ose3-master.example.com/192.168.133.2  Succeeded
+    router-1-58u3j        router        ose3-master.example.com/192.168.133.2  Running

 ## Projects and the Web Console
 ### A Project for Everything
 V3 has a concept of "projects" to contain a number of different services and their pods, builds and etc. We'll explore what this means in more details throughout the rest of the labs, but, first, let's create a project for our first application.
-From the `training` folder:

-    osc create -f betaproject.json
+Our default configuration is to be the `master-admin` user, which is allowed to create projects.
+We can use the "experimental" openshift command to create a project, and assign an administrative user to it:

+    openshift ex new-project demo --display-name="OpenShift 3 Demo" \
+    --description="This is the first demo project with OpenShift v3" \
+    --admin=anypassword:joe

+This command creates a project:
+* with the id `demo`
+* with a display name
+* with a description
+* with an administrative user `joe` who can login with any password

-Since we have a project, future use of command line statements will have to reference this project in order for things to land in the right place.
+Future use of command line statements will have to reference this project in order for things to land in the right place.

+The "anypassword" authentication mechanism is not intended for production use, but it will work just fine for us.
+On your first login to the web console, any password can be used.
+Future access to the console from the same browser (session) will require the same password (stored via cookie).

+Unfortunately, anyone that goes to the console will be able to also login, since the password is not stored in any data store inside OpenShift.
+Again, this is fine for non-production use, and perfect for our demo

 Now that you have a project created, it's time to look at the web console, which has been completely redesigned for V3.